Techno-Tumbleweeds-Landen/Clash-Royale-Bot/README.md

 ## What's next

-1. train model to read the bench
+1. Use template matching to read bench and field
-2. train model to read the field
+2. store game state
-3. find python library to use to control the game
+3. hopefully create a neural network and train it to make decisions for the game
-4. create main game logic

 ## Requirements

 - Packages: `opencv-python`, `mss`, `keyboard`, `pygetwindow`, `numpy`

-### Install
+## Install
 python -m venv .venv

 .\.venv\Scripts\Activate.ps1